PlayStation 4: Second screen and remote play

 Smartphones and tablets can interact with the PlayStation 4 as second screen devices, and can also wake the console from sleep mode.
 A Sony Xperia smartphone, tablet or the PlayStation Vita can be used for streaming gameplay from the console to handheld, allowing supported games to be played remotely from around a household or away from home.
 Sony has ambitions to make all PS4 games playable on PlayStation Vita.
 Developers can add Vita-specific controls for use via Remote Play.
 This feature was later expanded to enable PS4 Remote Play functionality on Microsoft Windows PCs and on Apple OS X Macs.
 The update, released in April 2016, allows for Remote Play functionality on computers running Windows 8.1, Windows 10, OS X Yosemite, and OS X El Capitan.
 Remote Play supports resolution options of 360p, 540p, and 720p (1080p is available on PS4 Pro), frame rate options of 30–60 FPS, and the DualShock 4 can be connected via USB.

 The PlayStation App allows iOS and Android mobile devices to interact with the PlayStation 4 from their device.
-The user can use this application to purchase PS4 games from the console and have them remotely downloaded, watch live streams of other gamers, and/or view in-game maps while playing games.
+The user can use this application to purchase PS4 games from the console and have them remotely downloaded, watch live streams of other gamers and view in-game maps while playing games.

 Social features

-Sony is focused on "social" aspects as a major feature of the console.
+Sony focused on "social" aspects as a major feature of the console.
 Although the PS4 has improved social functionality, the features are optional and can be disabled.